Measles cases in Northern Ireland only a matter of time, warn health chiefs

 The Department of Health said there had been an alarming rise in measles cases across Europe, with a death reported in the Republic of Ireland last week.

-Deputy chief medical officer Professor Lourda Geoghegan said that outbreaks of measles could occur unless there is action to increase the uptake of the MMR vaccine in Northern Ireland.
+Deputy chief medical officer Prof Lourda Geoghegan said that outbreaks of measles could occur unless more children are given the MMR vaccine in Northern Ireland.

-She said: “There has been an alarming rise in measles infections across Europe this winter.

 “While there have been no confirmed cases of measles in Northern Ireland since 2017, it is only a matter of time before the illness is reported here.”